 Appendix II: Additional Applications

+You can also add a Message to your meta file manually.
 For example, here is the Additional Applications field of a game that starts in fullscreen and is difficult to close:

 Additional Applications: Message: This game starts in fullscreen.
 To exit, alt-tab and close the window in the taskbar.

 Extras allow you to include a folder of bonus materials with your curation.
 If you would like to include files related to a game that are not required to play it, such as source code or unlockable items, this is how you can do it:

 - Inside your curation's folder, next to the